Melnykites: Release and the Ukrainian National Committee

-Suffering from manpower shortages, a group of Nazi Party officials and SS officers endeavoured to set up the Ukrainian National Committee (UNC) to negotiate and coordinate support for the retreating German forces in return for political concessions with a broad spectrum of imprisoned Ukrainian nationalist leaders released and taken to Berlin, including Melnyk and the OUN(m) leadership in October 1944.
+Suffering from manpower shortages, a group of Nazi Party officials and SS officers endeavoured to set up the Ukrainian National Committee (UNC) to negotiate and coordinate support for the retreating German forces in return for political concessions.
+A broad spectrum of imprisoned Ukrainian nationalist leaders were subsequently released and taken to Berlin, including Melnyk and the OUN(m) leadership in October 1944.
 According to the OUN(m)'s internal documentation, 43 Melnykites were released, Petro Voinovsky, Osyp Boidunyk, Provid member Dmytro Andriievsky, and OUN press chief Volodymyr Martynets among them, while a further 179 remained in various prisons and concentration or labour camps.
 Having failed to locate Bandera's proposed candidate for negotiations, SS-Obersturmbannführer Fritz Arlt turned to Melnyk who was successful in negotiating a common stance among Ukrainian nationalists, including the monarchist Hetmanites under Pavlo Skoropadskyi, the socialist Petliurites under Mykola Livytskyi, and the OUN(b) under Bandera.

 In response to a proclamation by Andrey Vlasov's Committee for the Liberation of the Peoples of Russia (KONR) claiming to represent all peoples of the Soviet Union, Melnyk signed a petition composed by ten non-Russian national political groups on behalf of Ukrainian nationalists, appealing to Alfred Rosenberg who subsequently sent a protest to Adolf Hitler concerning Vlasov's committee.
 In concert with the UNC, Melnyk prepared a declaration pledging the establishment of a Ukrainian state, calling for no subordination to Vlasov's KONR, and demanding that the SS Galicia Division form the basis of a Ukrainian army, while also preparing concessions that would have seen Galicia remain in the German sphere of influence.
 Though Nazi officials nominally granted the demand for a Ukrainian National Army, the nationalists' demand for statehood was rejected.
-Ukrainian collaborationist military units were to be transferred to the command of the UNC and consolidated into one formation whereby the ULS was merged into the SS Galicia Division in March 1945, with two-thirds of the legion initially attempting to defect to the Serbian nationalist Chetniks, being granted full amnesty on their return but for the leader of the desertion.
+Ukrainian collaborationist military units were to be transferred to the command of the UNC and consolidated into one formation whereby the ULS was merged into the SS Galicia Division in March 1945.
+Two-thirds of the legion initially attempted to defect to the Serbian nationalist Chetniks, being granted full amnesty on their return but for the leader of the desertion.
 Historian Paweł Markiewicz posits that Ukrainian nationalists engaged with this process in spite of Nazi Germany's bleak strategic position in late 1944 in the hopes of strengthening their émigré bases with there being over two million Ukrainians under German control at the time, including over a million Ostarbeiter.